sergueik/springboot_study/basic-mongo/README.md

 ```text
 ```

-simply connect to plain shell and start mongod in a conteiner:
+simply connect to plain shell and start mongod in a container:
 ```sh
 docker exec -it $CONTAINER sh
 ```